Sandy Alcantara flirts with perfection and the Marlins shut down the Nationals

 Mercer, 35, is a marginal upgrade of a deep bench option.
 He broke camp with the Nationals in April, once Carter Kieboom was sent down instead of beginning this year as the everyday third baseman.
 But Mercer was one of many players sidelined by a coronavirus outbreak, then missed stretches with quad and calf injuries.
 His latest setback, a left calf strain, had kept him out since July 24.
 The Nationals, then, are deciding who else could finish 2021 on the major league roster.

 Alex Avila, a 34-year-old catcher, was activated from the IL on Sept.
-1. Relievers Wander Suero and Sam Clay are back with the Nationals after their stints with the Class AAA Rochester Red Wings.
-Martinez told reporters Monday that he’d like reliever Tanner Rainey, currently with Rochester, to end the year in Washington.
+1. Relievers Wander Suero and Sam Clay are back with the Nationals after stints with the Class AAA Rochester Red Wings.
+Martinez told reporters Monday that he would like reliever Tanner Rainey, currently with Rochester, to end the year in Washington.

 What about center fielder Victor Robles, who was optioned to Rochester on Aug.
 31?